bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Storage-Extras.md

 * Using Storage Gateway means a need for on-premises virtualization.
 * Otherwise, use a **Storage Gateway Hardware Appliance**.
 * Works with File Gateway, Volume Gateway, and Tape Gateway.
-* Has the required CPU, memory, networ, SSD cache resources.
+* Has the required CPU, memory, network, SSD cache resources.
 * Helpful for daily NFS backups in small data centers.

 ## Amazon FSx File Gateway